aftly/Flags/README.md

 --- Not released ---
 - [x] Change fullscreen gesture transform implementation to not conflict with carousel gestures and constrain edges
-- [x] Info dialog in screen to describe game modes
+- [x] Info dialog to describe game modes
 - [x] Filter flags by (their) country
 - [x] More flags
 - [x] Various UI improvements